jupyter/jupyter_client/docs/messaging.rst

         # Any metadata that describes the data
         'metadata' : dict,

-        # Optional transient data.
-Information not to be persisted to a notebook
+        # Optional transient data introduced in 5.1.
+Information not to be
-        # or other documents.
-Intended to live only during a live kernel session.
+        # persisted to a notebook or other documents.
+Intended to live only
+        # during a live kernel session.
         'transient': dict,
     }